futureofcoding/futureofcoding.org/journal.md

 This jornal is stream-of-consciousness style so apologies in advance if it's difficult to read.
 You should know that I don't have spellcheck and I'm a terrible speller.
 Most importantly, you should know that I add new entries at the top of the page, so you'll have to scroll to the bottom if you want to start from the beginning.

+### September 4, 2017 10:41am

+I'm very proud to report that on day #1 of my new schedule, I mostly stayed on point.
+Despite staying up a few hours later than my target 11pm bedtime, I was able to wake up feeling pretty good, which then got better after some cold brew coffee that my brother taught me to make yesterday.

+I worked from 7:30am-10am at which point a friend called and we caught up for 30ish minutes, which leaves me with another 30 minutes of research to do.

+As far as the research today goes, I had a lot less fun with Alan's work than I did last time.
+I wonder if that has more to do with my mood than the content of his writing.
+My guess as to why I'm less excited about his work is 1) he talks a lot about the implementation details of Smalltalk which feel less relevant today, 2) he spends a lot of time talking about ideas in object oriented programming which don't hit home for me.

+Anyways, here's what I accomplished this morning: https://github.com/stevekrouse/futureofcoding.org/commit/d391cf4dd862a0e26c7133a580fd5dc911134296 & https://github.com/stevekrouse/futureofcoding.org/commit/9976e7c46d85a09c1c5c4776e3673b8aac44152a

+I'm feeling a little overwhelemed so I may start skimming his work if I continue to have low interest.
+I'm going to continue for another 30 minutes and then stop for the day, picking up where I leave off tomorrow.

 ### September 3, 2017 4:07pm

 So I haven't spent any time on research this weekend like I vaugley hoped I would, but that's no problem.
 I definitely don't want to burn myself out, and I have done that in the past by pressuring myself to work on the weekend.
 I only want to work on the weekend when it feels natural, not forced.